FEMessage/.github/.github/PULL_REQUEST_TEMPLATE.md

 Why is this change required?
 What problem does it solve?

 ## How
-Describe your changes in detail
+Describe your steps:

-## Xmind
+1. one step
+2. two step...

-Show your xmind or other mind map
+You may use xmind or other mind map to show you logic

+## Test
+Show your test case